What is a Zero-Day?

 Zero-day exploits pose a significant threat to a wide range of targets across various sectors:

-1. Technology companies: Hackers target technology firms to steal trade secrets, intellectual property, or disrupt their operations, potentially causing significant financial and reputational damage.
+- Technology companies: Hackers target technology firms to steal trade secrets and intellectual property or disrupt their operations, potentially causing significant financial and reputational damage.

-1. Individuals: Individuals are at risk of having personal information stolen, unauthorized access to their devices or accounts, or falling victim to identity theft through zero-day exploits.
+- Individuals: Individuals are at risk of having their personal information stolen, having unauthorized access to their devices or accounts, or being victims of identity theft through zero-day exploits.

 Zero-Day Vulnerability Detection